alexy-os/wp-fasty/.workspaces/frontend/README.md

 ## Integration Examples

 This component library can be used with:
+- React/Next.js applications
 - WordPress themes via PHP includes
 - Static site generators
-- React/Vue/Angular applications
+- Vue/Angular/other frameworks
 - Server-side rendering frameworks
 - Headless CMS systems

-The compiled CSS and extracted component templates provide a flexible foundation for any frontend project while maintaining clean, semantic markup.
+The compiled CSS and extracted component templates provide a flexible, future-proof foundation for any frontend project while maintaining clean, semantic markup.

+---

+**This approach is not just an evolution—it's a revolution in UI development.
+By combining atomic design, centralized tokens, and automated semantic extraction, you unlock a new level of productivity, consistency, and AI-readiness for your frontend projects.**